aaronksaunders/simple_firebase_auth/readme2.md

-# Simple Firebase Login Flow in Flutter
+# Simple Firebase Login Flow in Flutter - Part One

 We will create a simple application with the following components
 - Default Main App Entry Point